SamanthaVS-BBD/Database-levelup-bookClub/README.md

 Password: Password created in secrets.tfvars

-4. Setting Up Flyway for Database Migration:
+4. Setting up Flyway for database migration:
 Download Flyway from the official website.

 Unzip Flyway to a local directory (e.g., C:\flyway-10.7.2).